Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 295X2 should be quite a bit (more or less 80%) more effective at full screen anti-aliasing than the GeForce GTX 1060 3GB, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)
+The Radeon R9 295X2 should be much (approximately 80%) faster with regards to full screen anti-aliasing than the GeForce GTX 1060 3GB, and capable of handling higher resolutions while still performing well. (explain)

 Radeon R9 295X2 130304 Mpixels/sec